Police officer certification and licensure in the United States: Massachusetts

+Washington State

 In Washington state, the Washington State Justice Training Commission (WSJTC) gained the power of certification and decertification in 2002.
 However, the criteria for decertifying a police officer is extremely narrow, and police accountability is anemic.
 Officers can only be decertified in Washington state following a felony conviction or a firing for perjury or dishonesty; illegal drug use or possession; "actions that lead to a loss of gun rights"; or misconduct under color of authority.
 A Seattle Times analysis in 2020 showed that out of about 11,000 officers in the state over the preceding four years, 106 officers had been fired from 2016 to 2019, and 44 had been recommended by police supervisors for WSJTC, but only 10 officers were actually decertified.
 Thus, even officers fired after being convicted of misconduct-related misdemeanor crimes, or officers whose misconduct led to governments settling lawsuits for hundreds of thousands of dollars, were listed as being in "good standing" with the WSJTC.
 As of 2021, Washington state had never decertified an officer for using excessive force.